FasterXML/jackson-core/README.md

 JsonFactory factory = objectMapper.getFactory();
 ```

-More information can be found from [Streaming API](http://wiki.fasterxml.com/JacksonStreamingApi
+More information can be found from [Streaming API](../../jackson-docs/wiki/JacksonStreamingApi).
-) at Jackson Wiki.

 ## Usage, simple reading